BerkeleyLab/upcxx/docs/implementation-defined.md

   * Only the thread which invokes `upcxx::init()` may ever hold the master persona.
 This thread is regarded as the "primordial" thread.

-  * Any upcxx routine with internal or user-progress (typically inter-process communication, e.g. `upcxx::rput/rget/rpc/...`) must be called from the primordial thread with the master persona at the top of the active persona stack.
+  * Any UPC++ routine with internal or user-progress (typically inter-process communication, e.g. `upcxx::rput/rget/rpc/...`) must be called from the primordial thread with the master persona at the top of the active persona stack.
 There are some routines which are excepted from this restriction and